SRYER/sryer.github.io/_posts/2020-06-06-javascript-canvas-pixel-manipulation-and-performance.md

 ## Pixel manipulation vs context drawing

 When updating the canvas you can either use convenient drawing methods with a context object or you can do manual pixel manipulation.
-Both methods has pros and cons and whenever performance is not an issue, you may stick to context drawing instead for cleaner code.
+Both methods have pros and cons and whenever performance is not an issue, you may stick to context drawing for cleaner code.

 However, when performance is an issue, using manual pixel manipulation will get you further.